nginxinc/nginx-basics-workshops/lab5/readme.md

     }
     ```

-1. Edit `cafe.example.com.conf` file and uncomment `status_zone` directive on line 9 to capture matrics from the server block.
+1. Edit `cafe.example.com.conf` file and uncomment `status_zone` directive on line 9 and line 22 to capture matrics from the server block and location block respectively.

     ```nginx
     # cafe.example.com HTTP